felipeanchieta/resize-photos/README.rst

 Proposed Solution
 -----------------

-The proposed solution was to build a webserver using Python Flask, for its simplicity, and then use scipy, PIL to resize the images and a MongoDB adapter in order to persist the new files.
+The proposed solution was to build a webserver using Python Flask, for its simplicity, and then use PIL to resize the images and a MongoDB adapter in order to persist the new files.

 It has been develop a module in which we do all this logic, so that we can only need to have a MongoDB running and run the Flask application by executing